Moïse Adiléhou

-Moïse Wilfrid Maoussé Adiléhou (born 1 November 1995) is a professional footballer who plays as a centre-back for club Laval.
+Moïse Wilfrid Maoussé Adiléhou (born 1 November 1995) is a professional footballer who plays as a centre-back.
 Born in France, he represents the Benin national team.

 Club career

 Adiléhou made his professional debut for Slovan Bratislava against Spartak Myjava on 27 February 2016.

 On 1 September 2020, Adiléhou joined Eerste Divisie club NAC Breda.
 His contract was not extended after the 2021–22 season, effectively making him a free agent.

 Adiléhou signed a one-year contract with an option for an additional year with Azerbaijan Premier League club Zira on 4 August 2022.

 On 20 June 2023, Adiléhou signed for the Israeli Premier League club Maccabi Petah Tikva.
 On 30 May 2024, he won his first title with the club, Israel State Cup, after beating Hapoel Be'er Sheva 1–0 in the final.

 On 25 June 2024, Adiléhou signed a three-year contract with Laval.

 International career

 Adiléhou was born in France and is Beninese by descent.
 He debuted for the Benin national team in a friendly 1–0 loss with Mauritania on 25 March 2017.